Skip to main content

 There are several routes to take up Arthur’s Seat.
 The easiest is the Green Route, which takes around 30-60 minutes to climb on a gradual incline.
 The 360-degree view of the city at the top is completely worth the exercise.

-You can also spot Edinburgh Castle in the distance!
-It’s even rumoured that this viewpoint is the spot where Camelot — a castle associated with King Arthur — used to stand.
+You can also spot Edinburgh Castle on Castle Rock in the distance!
+It’s even rumoured that this viewpoint is where Camelot — a castle associated with King Arthur — used to stand.

-The Water of Leith Walkway is a favourite attraction amongst both tourists and locals.
+The Water of Leith Walkway is a favourite attraction among tourists and locals.
 Stretching around 5km long along Edinburgh’s main river, this walkway offers a great way to get away from the hustle and bustle of the city and take some peaceful moments to yourself.

 The Water of Leith walkway offers stunning views of nature surrounding a shimmering river.
-You’ll spot some architectural surprises along the way, like St Bernards Well, which holds water believed by the locals to have healing powers.
-You can also explore the unique 6 Times sculpture by Antony Gormley — a unique fixture positioned among the waters.
+You’ll spot some architectural surprises along the way, like St Bernards Well.
+The locals believe the water has healing powers.
+You can also explore the unique 6 Times sculpture by Antony Gormley — an individual fixture positioned among the waters.

 11. Discover Dean Village

-If you’re making a stop by Water of Leith, you absolutely have to make time to visit Dean Village — a sleepy village seemingly straight from a storybook.
+If you’re making a stop by Water of Leith, you absolutely have to make time to visit Dean Village — a sleepy hamlet seemingly straight from a storybook.
 What was once a milling settlement in the 1100s and a mark of the Industrial Period is now a charming village that makes for some great pictures.
-One of the most interesting architectural marvels here is the Well Court, built in the late 19th century to provide a home for water mill workers.
+One of the most interesting architectural marvels in Dean Village is the Well Court, built in the late 19th century to provide a home for water mill workers.

 When you take a stroll through the village, keep an eye out for the decorative stone plaques and mill stones designed to celebrate Scotland’s industrial history.
 The Scottish National Gallery of Modern Art is also nearby if you are feeling artsy.
 Here, you’ll get to see gems like Van Gogh’s work in the flesh.